auth0/docs/articles/multifactor-authentication/mfa-native/index.md

 ---
 title: MFA on a Resource Owner endpoint
-description: How to enable your native iOS or Andriod app to use Multifactor Authentication.
+description: How to enable your native iOS or Android app to use Multifactor Authentication.
 url: /multifactor-authentication/mfa-native
 ---

 # Multifactor Authentication for Native Applications

-You can enable your native iOS or Andriod app to use Multifactor Authentication.
+You can enable your native iOS or Android app to use Multifactor Authentication.

 This tutorial demonstrates setting up MFA for iOS.